wildehelm/powerapps-docs/powerapps-docs/guidance/planning/defining-project-schedule.md

 One way to shorten development time while maintaining (and even enhancing) quality is to [use an existing app as a template](../../maker/canvas-apps/get-started-test-drive.md).
-Whether you're using a template provide with Power Apps or Power Automate, another app developed in your organization, or an example you found elsewhere, templates and reference designs can help with screen design, interactions, and data architecture.
+Whether you're using a template provided with Power Apps or Power Automate, another app developed in your organization, or an example you found elsewhere, templates and reference designs can help with screen design, interactions, and data architecture.